 It’s important to eat as clean a diet as you can.
 I know it’s not always easy.
 Remember that Health on Purpose is small habits, stacked, to add up to better health over time.

 Can you make better choices today than you did yesterday?

-Can you do a little better at dinner than you did at lunch?
+Make better choices at dinner than you did at lunch?